Security Ownership Sprint

 We help buyers, auditors, vendors, and leadership hear a more mature, more consistent security story.

-Outputs designed to help a lean team stay coordinated.
+Outputs designed to reduce founder drag, stop repeat scramble, and help a lean team stay coordinated without creating an enterprise-sized reporting burden.

-A clearer picture of what changed, what still matters, and which actions need executive attention.
+A clearer picture of what matters now, what follows next, and which actions need leadership attention.

 Stakeholder alignment

-Cleaner handoffs between engineering, ops, compliance, vendors, and leadership.
+Cleaner handoffs between engineering, ops, compliance, vendors, and leadership so work stops disappearing between teams.

 Frequently Asked Questions